import Pkg;

 addprocs(10) # number of worker to add

-@everywhere SmoothPeriodicStatsModels # load the pkg on each worker
+@everywhere using SmoothPeriodicStatsModels # load the pkg on each worker

 Then the fitting loop inside fit_mle